 Governments are also undertaking efforts that aim to improve sustainability and transparency of the ICT and electronics value chains and prevent human rights abuses.
-Very noticeable is the trend to regulate this sphere, with some of the best known regulatory efforts including the 2010 US Dodd-Frank Act, Section 1502, “which aims to disrupt the trade in conflict minerals from Congo with a law that requires companies publicly listed in US to determine whether their purchases of 3TGs were inadvertently funding armed groups in the DRC” [Ethical Consumer, Conflict Minerals, October 2016], and the Regulation 2017/821 of the European Parliament and of the Council of 17 May 2017 laying down supply chain due diligence obligations for Union importers of tin, tantalum and tungsten, their ores, and gold originating from conflict-affected and high-risk areas, aimed at stopping the financing of armed groups through trade in conflict minerals.
-Also freedom of expression, including in the internet, has a group of defenders, who form initiatives of voluntary nature such as Freedom Online Coalition, a partnership of 30 governments, working to advance Internet freedom including through coordination of the diplomatic efforts and engaging with civil society and the private sector to support Internet freedom – free expression, association, assembly, and privacy online – worldwide (more information here).
+Very noticeable is the trend to regulate this sphere, with some of the best known regulatory efforts including the 2010 US Dodd-Frank Act, Section 1502, “which aims to disrupt the trade in conflict minerals from Congo with a law that requires companies publicly listed in US to determine whether their purchases of 3TGs were inadvertently funding armed groups in the DRC” [Ethical Consumer, Conflict Minerals, October 2016], and the Regulation 2017/821 of the European Parliament and of the Council of 17 May 2017 laying down supply chain due diligence obligations for Union importers of tin, tantalum and tungsten, their ores, and gold originating from conflict-affected and high-risk areas.
+The Freedom Online Coalition is a partnership of 30 governments working to advance Internet freedom including through coordination of diplomatic efforts and engaging with civil society and the private sector to support Internet freedom – free expression, association, assembly, and privacy online – worldwide.

 - Council of Europe, Convention for the Protection of Individuals with regard to Automatic Processing of Personal Data, ETS No.108

 - Council of Europe, Guidelines for cooperation between law enforcement and internet service providers against cybercrime, 2008

 - Electronics Industry Citizenship Coalition, (EICC Code of Conduct / Guidance Documents)